RunDotGames/rundot-blinks-ggj20201/README.md

 * Join all your blinks into a connected field and then **long press** one of them until it blinks white to reset the field.
 * The field should now be pulsing white.

-* **Double tap** any one of them to spawn a random mine.
-The blinks will spin white while they work and then pulse blue when done.
+* **Double tap** any of the blinks to turn a random one among them evil.
+The blinks will spin white while they draw straws and then pulse blue once one of them has become a hidden kind of evil.
   * **Long press** at anytime to reset the game.

 ### Hunt Down The Evil Blink